 This month’s featured title is Frank Ticheli’s Simple Gifts: Four Shaker Songs, based on four traditional Shaker pieces.
 This beautiful, mature work is suitable for middle school through college bands, as well as community bands.
 Best of all, this grade 3 piece is available today in SmartMusic.
-Click the play buttons below to hear recordings of each of the four movements.
-Click on the cover to follow along in the score.

 Background from Frank Ticheli: